MPTAAS Application Rejected Due to Missing Documents? 2026

 1

-Monitor application status: After resubmitting the missing documents, follow up to ensure your application is processed correctly.
-If you don’t hear back in a reasonable amount of time, contact the financial aid office again to confirm the status.
+Monitor your application status: After resubmitting, monitor your application to ensure it’s being processed.
+If you haven’t heard back in a reasonable amount of time, follow up with the financial aid office.

 2

-Request a confirmation: It’s always a good idea to ask for confirmation that your documents were received and your application is now being processed.
-This will give you peace of mind and help prevent any future confusion.
+Request confirmation: It’s always good to ask for confirmation that your documents were received and that your application is being processed.

 Consider Alternatives if Rejection is Final